-“Alison Currie blends, shoves and tears down walls to bring her audience an involving experiment in art and choreography.”
-Paul Cotton, Adelaide City Search
+“Alison Currie blends, shoves and tears down walls to bring her audience an involving experiment in art and choreography.” – Cotton, P, Adelaide City Search

-“It is a fascinating piece in concept and realisation.”
-Jill Sykes, Sydney Morning Herald
+“It is a fascinating piece in concept and realisation.” – Sykes, J 2011, Sydney Morning Herald (on Return to Sender)

 “Choreographer Alison Currie is masterful, her vision is reflective and does not force itself.” - Lowry, Grace 2018, The Melbourne Critique (regarding Concrete Impermanence)

 “Currie has hit upon a winning formula.” – Burdon, Peter 2018, The Advertiser (regarding Close Company)

 “When performance art is good it hums and vibrates with energy.
 It reaches out to the audience and brings them in like 42a.” – Kelty, R 2008, Artlink Volume 28 No 3 (regarding 42a)